-An administrator may edit both the properties and the composition of storage units within a given freezer.
+An administrator or storage designer may edit both the properties and the composition of storage units within a given storage system like a freezer.

 panel can be edited using the same interface as when it was originally created

-Open the freezer definition for editing, then click Freezer Hierarchy
+Open the storage definition for editing, then click Storage Hierarchy

 to expand sections in the hierarchy.

-When a freezer is empty, i.e. before any Samples have been stored in it, you have more flexibility in changing the layout and storage location contents.
+When storage is empty, i.e. before any Samples have been stored in it, you have more flexibility in changing the layout and storage location contents.

 Add New Storage Units

 Drag and drop new storage units to the positions in the hierarchy where you want them.
-Adding additional storage will change the capacity and usage percentages for the freezer.
+Adding additional storage will change the capacity and usage percentages for the storage.

 Adjust Existing Storage Units